shreethaanu/shreethaanu/README.md

 Hey 👋🏻,

 I'm ShreeThaanu, Design Technologist from India 🇮🇳 .
-I am interested in, write about and develop (mobile & web applications) with swift, ReactJS, JavaScript and python.
-I also work on XR apps and write articles about consumer facing applications.
+I am interested in, write about and develop mobile, VR and Web Applications with swift, JavaScript, python & c#.
+I also work in frameworks like React, Reactnative and flutter.
+I'm currently working and researching on XR and metaverse about how they can transform the digital era.

 You can see what I am currently up to on [strlabz.com][1].